szepeviktor/w3-total-cache-fixed/readme.txt

 You may optionally, specify up to 10 hostnames to use rather than the default hostname, doing so will improve the render performance of your site's pages.

 Now go to the General tab and click the "Enable" checkbox and save the settings to enable CDN functionality and empty the cache for the changes to take effect.
 If preview mode is active you will need to "deploy" your changes for them to take effect.

-= My YSlow score is low because it doesn't recognize my CDN, what can I do? =

-Rule 2 says to use a content delivery network (CDN).
-The score for this rule is computed by checking the hostname of each component against the list of known CDNs.
-Unfortunately, the list of "known CDNs" are the ones used by Yahoo!.
-Most likely these are not relevant to your web site, except for potentially yui.yahooapis.com.
-If you want an accurate score for your web site, you can add your CDN hostnames to YSlow using Firefox's preferences.
-Here are the steps to follow:

-* Go to about:config in Firefox.
-You'll see the current list of preferences.
-* Right-click in the window and choose New and String to create a new string preference.
-* Enter extensions.yslow.cdnHostnames for the preference name.
-* For the string value, enter the hostname of your CDN, for example, mycdn.com.
-Do not use quotes.
-If you have multiple CDN hostnames, separate them with commas.

-If you specify CDN hostnames in your preferences, they'll be shown under the details for Rule 2 in the Performance view.

 = What is the purpose of the "modify attachment URLs" button? =